 Omni-Channel Operations.
-We compete with eCommerce focused order fulfillment providers such as eBay Enterprise/Innotrac and OHL, as well as, depending on the client's retail and/or supply chain strategy, Excel Logistics, UPS Logistics, and other "pure-play" fulfillment or call center providers.
+We compete with eCommerce focused order fulfillment providers such as Radial and OHL, as well as, depending on the client's retail and/or supply chain strategy, Excel Logistics, UPS Logistics, and other "pure-play" fulfillment or call center providers.